fatihgezer/Market-Design-Simulations/README.md

 By Fatih Gezer, fatih.gezer@bc.edu

-In this repository, I aim to give examples of how simulate infamamous matching algorithms in Python.
+In this repository, I aim to give examples of how to simulate infamamous matching algorithms in Python.
 I will try to organize the examples in a way that the complexity of the implementation gradually increases for introductory purposes.

 Let's start: